 stabilizationWindowSeconds: 300

-In this example, it specifies that a 5-minute window is to be considered in order to decide whether scaling down should be done or not in order to avoid sudden drops in available pods.
+In this example, it defines the fact that a 5-minute window shall be considered in order to take a decision related to whether scale down is necessary or not in order to prevent huge drops of the available pods.

-Aside from the stabilisation windows, you can set rate limits on how fast your HPA is allowed to scale up or down.
-That's helpful when you want more granular control over how fast the number of replicas is allowed to change.
+Besides the stabilisation windows, you can set rate limits on how fast your HPA is allowed to scale up or down.
+That's useful when you want more fine grained control over how fast the number of replicas is allowed to change.

 behavior: